Highlights from the Ratings and Financial Report for StoneCo Ltd. (STNE)

 STNE’s Market Performance

-STNE stocks went up by 4.10% for the week, with a monthly jump of 8.88% and a quarterly performance of 12.53%, while its annual performance rate touched -73.21%.
-The volatility ratio for the week stands at 6.26% while the volatility levels for the past 30 days are set at 7.59% for StoneCo Ltd. The simple moving average for the period of the last 20 days is -0.05% for STNE stocks with a simple moving average of -2.29% for the last 200 days.
+STNE stocks went down by -2.08% for the week, with a monthly jump of 0.82% and a quarterly performance of 3.24%, while its annual performance rate touched -70.75%.
+The volatility ratio for the week stands at 6.07% while the volatility levels for the past 30 days are set at 7.11% for StoneCo Ltd. The simple moving average for the period of the last 20 days is -7.12% for STNE stocks with a simple moving average of -6.26% for the last 200 days.

 Analysts’ Opinion of STNE